tempesta-tech/tempesta/tempesta_fw/t/functional/README.md

 `ip` - IPv4/IPv6 address of the host in test network.
 Used to run `wrk`, `tempesta`, `nginx` and others with right parameters.
 Default is `127.0.0.1`.

-`mac` - hardware address of interface in test network.
-Used for populating ARP/Neighbour tables.
-Default is `ff:ff:ff:ff:ff:ff`, which means that ARP feature is disabled.

 `hostname`, `port`, `user` - this options describes "management" interface of the host.
 Testing framework uses this fields to connect to each test node.